== 1993 - THUG LIFE DEMO ==

 #11 was supposed to be included in Menace II Society Soundtrack (26th of May '93) but was finally leftover.

-It has been said that 2Pac has had a first usage of "thug" or even "thug life" in an early song with his group called 2 From The Crew around 88, but there is no proof (cf. Benefits of Poverty).
+It is said that 2Pac had a first use of "thug" or even "thug life" in an early song with his group 2 From The Crew around 88, but there is no proof of that (cf. Early Years).

 Gathering a new team